seancorfield/clj-new/README.md

   ,,,)
 ```

+When you publish it to Clojars, it should have an appropriate
+(reverse domain name) group ID and the artifact ID should match
-When you publish it to Clojars, it should have a group ID matching the template name and an artifact ID of `clj-template`: `foo-bar/clj-template`.
-If you expect people to depend on the template via GitHub, you should also name the repo `foo-bar` so that `https://github.com/<username>/foo-bar` is the `:git/url` people will use.
+the template name followed by `.clj-template`:
+`net.clojars.myname/foo-bar.clj-template`.
+If you expect people
+to depend on the template via GitHub, you should also name the
+repo `foo-bar` so that `https://github.com/<username>/foo-bar`
+is the `:git/url` people will use.

 A minimal example, using the default bare bones template: